CHIEF OF POLICE: Represented by four gold stars on the uniform collar

 SERGEANT: Represented by three blue chevrons on the uniform sleve

-POLICE OFFICER III: No collar device, no chevron
+POLICE OFFICER III: No collar device, two blue chevrons on the uniform sleeve

 POLICE OFFICER II: No collar device, no chevron